 Engine idling: Oxygen sensor Measurement cell voltage should remain near stable at 450 mV regardless of engine fueling condition.

-Engine idling: Oxygen sensor Pump cell voltage will rise and fall depending upon the level of oxygen content detected in the exhaust system.
-Under normal running conditions the voltage will remain fixed at 0 V indicating the correct stoichiometric air fuel ratio of 14.7:1 (lambda 1.0) The Pump cell voltage and current values have the following characteristics:
+Engine idling: Oxygen sensor Pump cell voltage will rise and fall depending on the level of oxygen content detected in the exhaust system.
+Under normal running conditions, the voltage will remain fixed at 0 V indicating the correct stoichiometric air fuel ratio of 14.7:1 (lambda 1.0) The Pump cell voltage and current values have the following characteristics:

 WOT snap test: Indicates a small rise in Pump cell voltage at the point of WOT (+ 30 mV) as the oxygen content in the exhaust system falls due to acceleration enrichment (oxygen is pumped into the Measurement chamber).